raganwald/raganwald.github.com/_posts/2017-07-22-closing-iterables-is-a-leaky-abstraction.md

 Iterables that need to dispose of resources introduce a problem.
 To solve it, the language introduced a mechanism for closing iterators, but we will still need to work out patterns and protocols of our own.

-Let’s take a look at the mechanism.
+Let's take a look at the mechanism.

 ---

 ### return to forever

-We’ve seen that the interface for iterators includes a mandatory `.next()` method.
+We've seen that the interface for iterators includes a mandatory `.next()` method.
 It also includes an optional `.return()` method.
 The contract for `.return(optionalReturnValue)` is that when invoked:

 - it should return `{ done: true }` is no optional return value is provided, or `{ done: true, value: optionalReturnValue }` if an optional return value is provided.
 - thereafter, the iterator should permanently return `{ done: true }` should `.next()` be called.